• Skip to primary navigation

 Classic English Lemon Curd

 I first posted this amazing recipe on May 18, 2020.
-Since then, I’ve made this recipe number of times.
-This update contains improved text and photographs.
-It also includes the same great recipe, with the cooking times tweaked a bit.
+Since then, I’ve made this recipe a number of times.
+This update contains improved text, photographs and a video.
+It also includes the same great recipe, with weights added in the recipe card.

 I hope you liked this recipe for Copycat Heinz Beans as much as I do.
 If so, please consider rating it and leaving a comment.
 Also, if you’d like to receive notifications of new posts by email, enter your email address in the Subscribe box.